Here's more about volunteering in Russia

 Similar to many of the little cities on this list, you'll find a smattering of historical significant (and just plain pretty) churches, cathedrals, and other buildings with roots in the 15th and 16th centuries.
 Head to Krasnogorskaya Square for a view of some of the most iconic, or trek up Blinnaya Hill (pancake hill) for a picture of the sprawling Trinity Lavra of St. Sergius below.
 And yep, this hill was named after pancakes — back in the day, it was the spot of the best pancakes shops in Sergiev Posad.

-Once you have your fill of the famous monastery in the city, spend time in a collection of museums covering everything from the town's monastic history to a lesson on soap making.
+Once you have your fill of the famous monastery in the city, spend time in a collection of museums covering everything from the town's monastic history for a lesson on soap making.
+All you need to know about visiting Sergiev Posad (also called Sergiyev Posad) is here.

 Ready to spend a semester as an ILP volunteer living in Russia?